ThomasDevApps/lottery/README.md

 - Draw a grid at random while taking into account the probability of each number being drawn.
 - Find out if the grid drawn at random is a winning grid
+- Access to csv statistics: number of grids present, date of last and first grid drawn.

 ## Preview